MangelMaxime/Nacara/docs/nacara/partials.md

 ## Structure

-To create a partial you need to create file under the `docs/_partials` folder.
+To create a partial you need to create a file under the `docs/_partials` folder.

 For example, with the following structure there are two partials available: